outflanknl/NetshHelperBeacon/README.md

 DLL to load from Windows NetShell.
 Will pop calc and execute shellcode.

 # Background
 It turns out Windows NetShell (netsh) allows loading of external DLLs.
 But you cant just load any regular DLL.
-For succesfull loading netsh requires the InitHelperDll entry point to exist.
+For successful loading netsh requires the InitHelperDll entry point to exist.
 Once loaded, the DLL will be execute every time netsh is executed.

-I got the idea after reading a blogpost(1) and wanted to verify and test its usefulnes by making a PoC that executes Cobalt Strike beacon code.
+I got the idea after reading a blogpost(1) and wanted to verify and test its usefulness by making a PoC that executes Cobalt Strike beacon code.

 # How to use